evnaf/junior-interview/README.md

-# Generation Esports Junior Backend Interview
+# Generation Esports Junior Interview

-Welcome to the final Generation Esports coding interview for the Junior Backend Engineer position!
+Welcome to the final Generation Esports coding interview for the Junior Engineer position!

 This repo contains the following Tech Stack: